MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

  }, [])
 ```

-1. On line 1, we create a React Context for the EIP-6963 WalletProvider with the defined interface `WalletProviderContext` with a default of `null`.
+1. On line 1, create a React Context for the EIP-6963 WalletProvider with the defined interface `WalletProviderContext` with a default of `null`.
 2. On line 3, we define the `WalletProvider` component.
 The WalletProvider component wraps all other components in our dApp, providing them with the necessary data and functions related to wallets.
 Using `React.FC<PropsWithChildren>` ensures that the component properly types the children it wraps, reducing errors and improving reliability by clearly indicating that WalletProvider will have children components.
 This approach also simplifies the definition of props, making the code cleaner and more concise.
 3. Lines 4 through 10 are our state Definitions:
   - `wallets`: State to hold detected wallets.